Edit

 Debugger within Visual Studio doesn't work

-It is not possible to debug drivers within the Visual Studio interface when using Visual Studio 2022 version 17.2.0 and 17.3 with the Windows 11, version 22H2 WDK (10.0.22621.382).
-To work around the problem, do one of the following: update Visual Studio to 17.4.1 or later, debug with WinDbg, or use a version of Visual Studio earlier than 17.2.0.
+It isn't possible to debug drivers within the Visual Studio interface when using Visual Studio 2022 version 17.2.0 and 17.3 with the Windows 11, version 22H2 WDK (10.0.22621.382).
+To work around the problem, do one of the following actions: update Visual Studio to 17.4.1 or later, debug with WinDbg, or use a version of Visual Studio earlier than 17.2.0.
 The following error message is related to this issue:

 QueryBuildManagerBusyEx must be called on the UI.

-Starting with this release, WDF redistributable co-installers are no longer supported.
-Specifically, on a computer that has both the Windows 11, version 22H2 WDK and an older WDK, when building a WDF 1.11 driver, msbuild fails because it cannot find the WDF coinstaller.
+WDF redistributable co-installers are no longer supported.
+This causes problems on computers that have both the Windows 11, version 22H2 WDK and an older WDK installed.
+When you try to build a WDF 1.11 driver on such a system, msbuild fails.
+The build fails because msbuild can't find the WDF co-installer.

 To fix this problem, before installing Windows 11, version 22H2 WDK, back up the folder \Program files (x86)\windows kit\10\redist\wdf and restore it afterwards.
-Alternatively, if you have already installed the Windows 11, version 22H2 WDK, install the MSI file at WDK 8 redistributable components on a separate computer and copy the redist folder to the above folder.
+Alternatively, if you installed the Windows 11, version 22H2 WDK, install the MSI file at WDK 8 redistributable components on a separate computer and copy the redist folder to the \Program files (x86)\windows kit\10\redist\wdf folder.
 For more information, see Redistributable Framework Components.

 WDK for Windows 10, version 2004